Sarasvathi, The Goddess of Learning

 Saraswati or Sarasvathi, means the flowing one.
 She is the goddess of knowledge and learning in Hinduism.

-She is extolled in the Vedas both as a goddess and as the sacred river by the same name.
+She is extolled in the Vedas both as a divinity and as the sacred river by the same name.

 She has seven sisters and helps the gods by destroying their foes.
 She also dispels the darkness of our minds.